WCF SECTION SPECIAL BULLETIN #24-06 – 2000 EDT – 9/24/24

 SITUATION AND ACTIONS:

-All ARES, ACS, and CERT personnel are encouraged to rush to completion any preparation activities in the next 24 hours.
-All ARES, ACS, and CERT personnel are encouraged to continue to check each advisory issued by the National Hurricane Center in Miami on Tropical Depression Ten and the Tropical Weather Outlook issued four times daily by the National Hurricane Center.
+All ARES, ACS, and CERT personnel are encouraged to continue to check each advisory issued by the National Hurricane Center in Miami on Potential Tropical Cyclone Four and the Tropical Weather Outlook issued four times daily by the National Hurricane Center.

 LATEST NATIONAL HURRICANE CENTER INFORMATION: